Which welfare benefits could I possibly claim?

 Universal Credit (UC) – is a new single monthly payment for people who are looking for work or on a low income.
 It is replacing Income Support, (income related) Employment and Support Allowance, Job Seekers Allowance, Housing Benefit, and Tax Credits.
 You will make one online claim for your living costs, housing and dependent children.
 It will be made up of a standard allowance plus other 'elements' - for example for children, childcare, housing and caring.
 There will also be an element for those with limited capability for work.
 The amount you could get will depend on your own circumstances.
 It is paid monthly in arrears.

 If you qualify, your monthly payment will cover everyone in your family who qualifies for support.
 'Family' could mean you as a single person for example, or you might also be claiming for a partner and/or children.
 For more details see: https://www.gov.uk/universal-credit

-This is a basic guide to the welfare benefits you might be eligible for.
-There are other eligibility rules which we do not explain here, which you must satisfy and which vary depending on the benefit – they relate to your residence in the UK, the amount of any savings you have, your income, etc. If you are unsure about your eligibility and would like detailed advice, please contact a Welfare Adviser in the Advice and Counselling Service.
+There are other eligibility rules which we do not explain here, which you must satisfy and which vary depending on the benefit – they relate to your residence in the UK, the amount of any savings you have, your income, etc. Claiming PIP and UC, especially for the first time, can seem daunting.
+If you are unsure about your eligibility and would like detailed advice, please contact a Welfare Adviser in the Advice and Counselling Service.

 Law, regulations and policies can change quickly.
 The information on our website is given in good faith and has been carefully checked but QMUL cannot accept responsibility for any errors or omissions.
 QMUL is not responsible for the content or reliability of the linked websites which are provided for further information.